wovo/ctl/readme.md

 -------------------------------------------------------------------------------

-# what is it
+## What is it

-This is a list of talks about C++ and/or related subjects I compiled from the playlists and schedules of a number of C++ (and related) conferences.
+This is a list of talks about C++ or related subjects I compiled from the playlists of a number of C++ (and related) conferences.
 Suggestions for other conferences to be included are welcome.
-I apologize for the (probably many) inaccuracies and omissions.
-Feel free to suggest corrections.

 I don't pretend to be a front-end developer, so beside the simple web page (https://wovo.github.io/ctl/) the list